-Restrictive covenants are used by employers to prevent an employee from illegally bringing certain skills, knowledge, or trade secrets to a competitor.
+Restrictive covenants are used by employers to prevent an employee from illegally bringing certain unique skills, knowledge, confidential information or trade secrets to a competitor, thereby giving that competitor an unfair advantage in the market place.
 Additionally, these agreements can prevent the employee from soliciting or communicating with the previous employer’s customers.
 Restrictions are typically related to a certain time period, geographic area, and/or scope of work.

 This is one of the few areas in which Kolman Law can represent an employer or the employee.